Shana McCrumbInstructor of Biology/Curriculum Coordinator ExploreHope

 - B. S., biology (DA); minor in earth science (DH); secondary education certification, Grand Valley State University, 1999

 - B. S. natural resources management with emphasis on soils and land use, Grand Valley State University, 1990

-Shana’s experience with science education as a high school biology teacher, which she enjoyed very much.
+Shana’s experience with science education began as a high school biology teacher, which she enjoyed very much.
 She excelled in this environment and loved the constant challenge and ever-changing environment of education.

 Shana also has counseling experience.
-She completed a M.Ed. in school counseling and a practicum that allowed her to help students of all ages be academically successful or to navigate through a difficult time.
+She completed an M.Ed. in school counseling and a practicum that allowed her to help students of all ages be academically successful or to navigate through a difficult time.
 This rewarding experience helped her develop compassion and empathy.

 Outside the College

 Shana’s favorite activity is camping, especially along the Lake Michigan shoreline.
 She loves Michigan!
 On a weekly basis she enjoys trail running, mountain biking (off-road riding), road cycling, weight training and hiking (or any combination).
 She is happiest when she can get outside and work out.
-She also likes everything about science; reading it, watching it, experiencing it, doing it… she especially likes to share her love of science and nature with others.
+She also likes everything about science: reading it, watching it, experiencing it, doing it… she especially likes to share her love of science and nature with others.
 Shana also loves playing board games with anyone who will join her.

 Shana has been happily married for 23 years and counting.
 She and her husband, Todd, a high school social sciences teacher, have two daughters: Morgan and Madeline.
 Both her girls are in the band and both take music lessons.
 Morgan plays percussion and Madeline plays the trumpet in their school bands.